MCNewsTools/MCServerStatus-WordPressWidget/readme.txt

 Please close plugins with the same function, this plugin use `xPaw/PHP-Minecraft-Query`.

 == Changelog ==
+= 1.3.3 =
+* Fix fatal error when displaying 2 widgets, By daniel-widrick.

 = 1.3.2 =
 * Update Text Domain.
 * Not updated from version 1.3.0, need to reset Widget.